realm/realm-object-server/README.md

 ## Releases

 You can download the latest release Check the [Releases Page](https://github.com/realm/realm-mobile-platform/releases) to see the list of latest versions and the changes introduced with each one.
+Should you wish to get notified of new releases, you can use a service like [Libraries.io](https://libraries.io/npm/realm-object-server).

 ## Code of Conduct